NordVPN vs. Surfshark: 13 Comparison Tests, 1 Winner in 2023

 NordVPN and Surfshark are closely matched when it comes to streaming as both support many popular platforms.
 Both gave me consistent streaming connections and avoided the dreaded Netflix proxy error.

 You can stream Netflix US with both services, but I experienced faster speeds with NordVPN.
-With Surfshark, Netflix took almost 20 seconds to load and I had to wait another 30 seconds for the streams to start.
-My experience with Prime and HBO Go was identical to Netflix.
-Interestingly, Disney+ buffered in under a second with Surfshark, while NordVPN took roughly 5 seconds.
+With Surfshark, Netflix took almost 20 seconds to load, and I had to wait another 30 seconds for the streams to start.
+Both services were also able to access Disney+, Amazon Prime Video, HBO Max, and other top platforms.

 I also tested each service with multiple free regional streaming platforms such as 9NOW in Australia, CBC in Canada, and TVP in Poland.
-Both VPNs managed to unblock all 3 websites, although Surfshark had 10–15 second buffering times, while NordVPN was running in under 5.
+Both VPNs managed to unblock all 3 websites with minimal buffering.

 My tests prove that Surfshark is a capable VPN for streaming but lacks several platforms that NordVPN supports (like Vudu, Sky, and SHOWTIME).
 For this reason, NordVPN wins this category.

 NordVPN vs. Surfshark — China

 Neither Surfshark nor NordVPN work in China — despite both offering a different feature for overcoming internet restrictions in countries with heavy surveillance.
 For NordVPN, these are obfuscated servers, while Surfshark calls them “NoBorders” servers.

 NordVPN vs. Surfshark — Torrenting